DarioCostaAlves/DarioCostaAlves/README.md

 - Flask
 - React enthusiast
 - Eager to explore new technologies
-- Always wanting to improve
+- Always wanting to improve!
 - Currently taking Bachelor's Degree in Information, Web and Multimedia Technologies

  <div><br>